 Civil Engineering and Structural Engineering

-Our Civil Engineering courses are ranked top 10 in the UK in the Guardian University Guide 2020.
-Heriot-Watt is ranked in the world’s top 150 for Civil and Structural Engineering in the QS World University Rankings by Subject 2017.
+Civil and Structural Engineering at Heriot-Watt is ranked in the top 150 universities in the world (13th in the UK and 2nd in Scotland) in the QS World University Rankings by Subject 2020.

-Civil and Structural Engineering require a broad understanding of scientific principles, knowledge of materials and the art of analysis and synthesis.
+Civil and structural engineers require a broad understanding of scientific principles, knowledge of materials and the art of analysis and synthesis.
 They also require research, team working, leadership and business skills.

 Studying Civil or Structural Engineering will provide access to a range of career opportunities including consultancy and contracting in areas such as the water industry, transportation and the energy sector.
 Our graduates are highly sought after by employers in the sector and are generally paid a higher average salary than the national rate.